 This course is a survey of the five basic functions included in the practice of management.
 Management in organizations' theories, techniques, and concepts will be presented.
-The role of the manager in a technologically-oriented society will also be discussed.
+The role of the manager in a technologically oriented society will also be discussed.
 Prerequisite: None

 MGMT 309 Management and Organization Theory (3 units) This course distinguishes the fundamental practices of sound management functions to the understanding of effective leadership.
 Organizations need both leadership and management understanding to function effectively in creating the learning organization.
-Students will learn to analyze and create plans for strategic management, and apply leadership concepts and approaches.
-Prerequisite: None economic framework of international business, (2) the operating frameworks of multinational corporations, and (3) a framework for global strategic management.
+Students will learn to analyze and create plans for strategic management and apply leadership concepts and approaches.
+Prerequisite: None

+MGMT 410 International Management (3 units) A study of the accelerating internationalization of all business, this course introduces upper-division undergraduate students to all facets of international business within three broad subject areas: (1) the economic framework of international business, (2) the operating frameworks of multinational corporations, and (3) a framework for global strategic management.
 It uses case studies to illustrate concepts and methods.
 Prerequisite: None

-MGMT 410 International Management (3 units)
+MGMT 420 Foundations of Entrepreneurship (3 units)